Manage service definitions for gRPC requests in Postman

 Selecting an existing protobuf API from the workspace

-Go to the Service definition tab and select Select an API or paste a link to one.
-This opens the API selection dropdown where you can browse through the available APIs and select the one you want to use.
+Go to the Service definition tab and select Select a Protobuf schema or paste a link to one.
+This opens the API selection dropdown list where you can browse through the available APIs and select the one you want to use.

 Using a protobuf API from the workspace